nprapps/nprapps.github.com/_posts/2016-08-30-pym-v1-release.markdown

 ---
 layout: post
-title: "Pym.js v1.0.0 release - what do you need to know"
+title: "Pym.js v1.0.0 release: What do you need to know"
 description: "Pym.js has a new release that tackles some integration problems with CMSes.
 Let us break down the main goals and changes for this release"

 author: Juan Elosua